GTMStack

 A production-grade event pipeline has three layers:

-Ingestion: Receive webhook payloads, validate signatures, acknowledge receipt immediately (return 200 within 3 seconds), and enqueue the event for processing.
-Never do heavy processing in the webhook handler itself — if your handler takes too long, the sending tool will mark the delivery as failed.
+1. Ingestion.
+Receive webhook payloads, validate signatures, acknowledge receipt immediately (return 200 within 3 seconds), and enqueue the event for processing.
+Never do heavy processing in the webhook handler itself.
+If your handler takes too long, the sending tool will mark the delivery as failed.

-Processing: Dequeue events, apply business logic (routing, scoring, enrichment, transformation), and write results to your data layer or directly to target systems.
-Processing should be idempotent — if you process the same event twice, the result should be the same.
+2. Processing.
+Dequeue events, apply business logic (routing, scoring, enrichment, transformation), and write results to your data layer or directly to target systems.
+Processing should be idempotent: processing the same event twice should produce the same result.

 Error Handling and Retry Strategies

 API integrations fail.
 Networks go down, rate limits get hit, APIs return unexpected responses, and authentication tokens expire.
-The question is not whether your integration will fail, but how it behaves when it does.
+The question isn’t whether your integration will fail, but how it behaves when it does.

 Classify Errors by Recoverability